george-language/george-language.github.io/book/chapter5.2.md

 ## Other String Operations

 Just like lists, strings come with a bunch of built-in operations other than the ones listed here.
-A full list of available operations is in the [String Documentation](/docs/types/string#operations).
+A full list of available operations is in the [string documentation](/docs/types/string#operations).